-Windows has a built in Disk Defragmenter.
+Windows has a built-in Disk Defragmenter.
 To use it go to Start – Programs – Accessories – System Tools – Disk Defragmenter.
 Like any other defrag utility it gathers file fragments that are scattered all over your disk and writes them into adjacent clusters.

 But to be honest, I never use Windows Disk Defrag – it takes quite some time to do its job and skips too many files.

-The good news are that there are good free defrag utilities available for download.
+The good news is that there are good free defrag utilities available for download.
 The ones I like are Auslogics DiskDefrag and Piriform Defraggler.
-Both are from trusted developers and do their job great.
+Both are trusted developers and do their job great.
 Personally, I like the Auslogics one better, because it doesn’t need time to analyze the disk, so it’s very fast.